Tools4everBV/HelloID-Conn-SA-Full-Microsoft-EntraID-AccountDisable/README.md

 1. Search and select an Entra ID user (wildcard search by display name, UserPrincipalName, or mail)
 2. Disable the selected user account in Microsoft Entra ID
+3. Option to revoke siging sessions of the account.

 ## Getting started
 ### Requirements